ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-12-12
+  - Greased bicycle chain.
+Used Squirt Lube.
+It says don't take off the old lube.
+I did wipe with a rag before to remove accumulated dirt.
+  - I also disassembled the shifter.
+I verified that the shifter was (occasionally) not pulling the shift cable.
+This means the shifter gives no resistance, and you don't change gears.
+It's not a problem at the back.
+I can see that the cable isn't being pulled.
+  - In fact, after disassembly, I can even see the ratchet mechanism turn, but fail to engage the lever that pulls the cable.
+  - The typical solution appears to be to flush with WD-40 and then lubricate again with an aerosol grease.
+I bought some lithium aerosol grease to do this in the next couple days.
 - 2022-10-11
   - At some previous date (in August presumably), I removed the toe cages from my bicycle.